CowryCode/restcomm-android-sdk/README.md

 Android Mobile SDK to easily integrate communication features (WebRTC, messaging, presence, voice, video, screensharing) based on [RestComm](http://restcomm.com/) into native Mobile Applications.

+## Table of Contents
+- Introduction
+- Project Overview
+- Origin
+- How to contribute
+- Files Description
+- Good to have
+- License
+- Contact Us

 Introduction
 ================
 Welcome to the REB Approval Accelerator project!
 This initiative is aimed at benefiting the esteemed research community of Dalhousie University by streamlining the Research Ethics Board (REB) approval process.
-By optimizing the approval process, we aim to significantly reduce the turnaround time for researchers, thereby fostering a more efficient research environment.
+By optimizing the approval process, we aim to significantly reduce the turnaround time for researchers through faster ethics approval, thereby fostering a more efficient research environment.

 Project Overview
 ================
-The primary objective of this project is to leverage artificial intelligence (AI) to expedite the review of research consent forms.
-Through AI-powered analysis, we aim to ensure that researchers submit comprehensive and accurate information, facilitating the REB's review process.
+The primary objective of this project is to leverage artificial intelligence (AI) to expedite the review of research ethics approval, through an AI-powered review of the consent form content (which forms a major bottleneck in the process).
+The APP is a web app with Python API built with the Flask framework as a backend and makes an external call to OpenAI API.
+The front end is built with HTML and CSS.

 Origin
 ================